-While several studies have suggested that these geography-based approaches are effective, it is difficult to study their full impact.
-While they may reduce crime in hotspots, they may also unintentionally encourage criminals to move to other, less-policed areas, leaving the overall level of crime in the city unchanged.
-This study is designed to contribute new evidence on whether hotspot policing and municipal clean-ups can reduce—rather than simply displace—crime.
+While several studies have suggested that these geography-based approaches are effective,1 it is difficult to study their full impact.
+Such strategies may reduce crime in hot spots, but they may also unintentionally encourage criminals to move to other, less-policed areas, leaving the overall level of crime in the city unchanged.
+To understand better the implications of crime spillovers, it is important to analyze large interventions.
+This study is, by an order of magnitude, the largest hot spots policing experiment ever conducted.